-We note that we divide our heterogeneities in two groups: first, in heterogeneity H1, we are more interested in studying differences in behavior among groups of subjects.
-Therefore, we will study this heterogeneities by estimating equations similar to (1) and (2) with interactions between the subjects' and the bots' characteristics, including controls for the remaining characteristics of the subjects (the list of controls is on footnote 12).
+We note that we divide our heterogeneities in two groups: first, in heterogeneities H1, H3 and H2, we are more interested in studying differences in behavior among groups of subjects.
+Therefore, we will study these heterogeneities by estimating equations similar to (1) and (2) with interactions between the subjects' and the bots' characteristics, including controls for the remaining characteristics of the subjects (the list of controls is on footnote 13).
 Specifically, we interact the covariates with the bot's characteristics.
 This is important because we are interested in verifying if - for instance - male and female subjects with similar accounts and characteristics (apart from their gender) have different behaviors on Twitter.
 Our prior for H1 is that women will be more likely to follow female bots and practice less discrimination in the other two dimensions.